Built-In Function Changes¶

 complex(*arguments)

 The recommended fixer replaces all calls to apply with the new syntax.
-If the variable apply names a different function in some of your modules, revert the fixer’s changes in that module.

-Moved reduce()
+Moved reduce()¶

-• Fixer: python-modernize -wnf fissix.fixes.fix_reduce
+python-modernize -wnf fissix.fixes.fix_reduce - Prevalence: Uncommon

-In Python 2, the function reduce() was built in.
-In Python 3, in an effort to reduce the number of builtins, it was moved to the functools module.
+In Python 3, in an effort to reduce the number of builtins, it was moved

 The new location is also available in Python 2.6+, so this removal can be fixed by importing it for all versions of Python: